Our commitment to transparency

 For clarity purposes only, please note the following:

-- HCPs engaged by GSK who appear in the individual payments section have consented to disclosure of their names and payments.
+• HCPs engaged by GSK who appear in the breakdown of individual payments and/or the breakdown of professional corporation payments section have consented to disclosure of their names and/or the name of their professional corporation and payments.
 Pursuant to Canadian privacy law, consent to the individual disclosure of information may be withdrawn at any time.

 NOTE: While GSK makes every effort to present accurate and reliable information, GSK makes no warranty and assumes no legal liability or responsibility for the accuracy or completeness of the information contained herein.
 GSK shall not be liable for damages resulting from the use or misuse of the information contained on this website.
 Certain links may lead to resources located on servers that are not maintained by GSK or under its control, and such hypertext links are provided as a convenience only.
 The inclusion of a link does not imply endorsement by or of the referenced site and GSK is not responsible for the contents of or the availability of access to such websites.